 |No management fees for 12 months (terms and conditions apply)

 Vanguard vs Nutmeg - services

 Vanguard is best known for its popular Lifestrategy range, which offers 5 risk-rated portfolios at a low cost.
 It also has Target Retirement funds as well as financial advice for those planning their retirement.
+It recently launched a Managed ISA offering a range of 5 risk-rated ready-made portfolios.
+The portfolios are aimed at those new to investing or who perhaps prefer to let somebody else make the investment decisions for them.
 It's worth bearing in mind though that Vanguard's portfolios are made up of only Vanguard's own funds.

 Vanguard vs Nutmeg - products

 Both Vanguard and Nutmeg have similar product ranges, offering ISAs, GIAs, Junior ISAs and SIPPs.
 However, Nutmeg additionally has a Lifetime ISA, which allows people to save for their first home or retirement.
 If you are particularly interested in a Lifetime ISA, read our article "Lifetime ISAs explained - are they the best way to save?", which outlines the criteria you need to meet and the advantages and disadvantages of this vehicle.

 Vanguard and Nutmeg have a minimum investment requirement of £500, although this falls to £100 for Nutmeg's Junior ISA and Lifetime ISA.
 Additionally, Vanguard has the option to make a regular £100 investment instead of paying a £500 initial lump sum.